phetsims/phet-info/checklists/sim_thirdpartyport_checklist.md

   - [ ] Sim added to active repos list in chipper
   - [ ] Sim suggestions doc reviewed
   - [ ] Unfuddle tickets reviewed
-  - [ ] Existing sim tested for bugs, issues reported in repo
   - [ ] Port existing strings (IF ANY) and commit to the GitHub repo
   - [ ] Implementation details added to design spec
   - [ ] Paste snapshot of code review checklist into repo issue